Bidding Adieu To Milind Barve: A Veteran Who Took HDFC Mutual Fund To The Pinnacle

 Milind Barve, MD, HDFC AMC

 As a state-level badminton player, Milind Barve could have made a name for himself in sport.
-As things turned out, Milind, 63, will retire as the managing director of HDFC Asset Management Company (AMC) later this week.
-Milind has been the longest-serving chief in the Rs 30 trillion Indian mutual fund (MF) industry.
+As things turned out, Barve, 63, will retire as the managing director of HDFC Asset Management Company (AMC) later this week.
+Barve has been the longest-serving chief in the Rs 30 trillion Indian mutual fund (MF) industry.

-He was impressed with Milind’s quiet zeal.
-After being groomed through various departments through his 16-year tenure at the housing finance firm, Milind was not sure whether he should quit HDFC and head HDFC AMC, which he had helped set up.
-He had gone to Deepak’s office for some work in early 2000 and asked him if he should take up this role.
-Deepak advised him that it will be a good move for his career and in case he was not happy, he could always come back to HDFC.
+He was impressed with Barve's quiet zeal.
+After being groomed through various departments through his 16-year tenure at the housing finance firm, Barve was not sure whether he should quit HDFC and head HDFC AMC, which he had helped set up.
+He had gone to Parekh’s office for some work in early 2000 and asked him if he should take up this role.
+Parekh advised him that it will be a good move for his career and in case he was not happy, he could always come back to HDFC.

 Changing gears to run a mutual fund